asdhammu/OnlineExam/README.md

 # OnlineExam

-Online Java Code compiler which compiles the java code and returns the result.
+Online Java Code compiler which compiles the java code and returns the result based on the user input.

 # How to Set Up?